luthermonson/go-proxmox/README.md

 ```
 ## Testing
 When developing this package you can run the testing suite against an existing Proxmox API.
 To do this set some env
-vars in your shell before running `make`.
+vars in your shell before running `mage ci`.
 The integration tests will test both logging in and using an API token
 credentials so make sure you set all five env vars before running tests for them to pass.

-TODO: make the tests generate the api token?

 ### Bash
 ```shell